vjoon Privacy Statement according to GDPR

 3.2 Legal basis for the processing of personal data

 Insofar as we obtain the consent of the data subject for the processing of personal data, Art.
 6 para.
-1 lit. a EU Data Protection Ordinance (DSGVO) serves as the legal basis.
+1 lit. a EU General Data Protection Regulation (GDPR) serves as the legal basis.

-In the event that the vital interests of the data subject or another natural person require the processing of personal data, Article 6(1)(d) DSGVO serves as the legal basis.
+In the event that the vital interests of the data subject or another natural person require the processing of personal data, Article 6(1)(d) GDPR serves as the legal basis.